Updated Sept. 23,2020

 A Mattamy spokesperson says the name Wellen means both “waves” in German and “wellness” in Dutch.
 “Wellen Park is a next-generation community that is designed to deliver an approachable, fun-loving experience focused on living well at every stage of life,” she says.

-Currently, 7,500 people reside in nine large-scale developments within Wellen Park: Grand Palm, Gran Paradiso, Island Walk, Sarasota National, Boca Royale, The Preserve, Renaissance, Oasis and Tortuga.
+Currently, nearly 8,000 people reside in nine large-scale developments within Wellen Park: Grand Palm, Gran Paradiso, Island Walk, Sarasota National, Boca Royale, The Preserve, Renaissance, Oasis and Tortuga.
 Active home builders are D.R.
 Horton, DiVosta, Lennar, Mattamy Homes, M/I Homes, Neal Communities, Sam Rodgers and WCI.
-It is the fourth fastest-selling master-planned community in the U.S., with an average 1,300 sales per year.
+It is the third fastest-selling master-planned community in the U.S., with an average of more than 1,300 sales per year.

-In the new Playmore district, just starting to get underway, these builders are commencing work: Neal Communities, Sam Rodgers, Lennar, Toll Brothers and Mattamy Homes.
+In the new Playmore district, now underway, these builders are commencing work: Neal Communities, Sam Rodgers, Lennar, Toll Brothers and Mattamy Homes.

 At build-out, Wellen Park will be home to more than 60,000 people in 22,000 residences.